httpie/cli/docs/README.md

 Named sessions’ data is stored in JSON files inside the `sessions` subdirectory of the [config](#config) directory, typically `~/.config/httpie/sessions/<host>/<name>.json` (`%APPDATA%\httpie\sessions\<host>\<name>.json` on Windows).

-If you have executed the above commands on a Unix machine, you should be able list the generated sessions files using:
+If you have executed the above commands on a Unix machine, you should be able to list the generated sessions files using:

 ```bash
 $ ls -l ~/.config/httpie/sessions/pie.dev